 - A cellular connection is like a cellular modem or a satellite.
 This case is relatively rare.

 - A wired connection via its network port.
 This case applies when the location offers a wired connection via a network port.
 Few laptops have a built-in network port, and others require a USB ethernet adapter.

-- A separate Wi-Fi card connects to the laptop’s USB port.
-This is the most popular case since most venues come with Wi-Fi-based Internet access.
+- A separate Wi-Fi card connects to the laptop's USB port.
+This is the most popular case since most venues have Wi-Fi-based Internet access. (*)

-I’ve used all three above, and the setup process was the same in each case.
-For this post, though, I picked #3 — it easily applies to everyone.
+I've used all three above, and each case's setup process was the same.
+For this post, though, I picked #3 -- it easily applies to everyone.
 Specifically, I used a Netgear A7000 USB Wi-Fi adapter.